Pradeep Jayaprakashdaran

 Pradeep Sri Jayaprakashdaran (born 13 January 1984) is a former Sri Lankan cricketer from the city of Colombo.

 School times

-Educated at the Royal College, Colombohe played in the Royal–Thomian and went on to play club level for the Tamil Union Cricket and Athletic Club.
+Educated at the Royal College, Colombo he played in the Royal–Thomian and went on to play club level for the Tamil Union Cricket and Athletic Club.

 International career

 He has played one One Day International, against India in the group stage of the 2005 Indian Oil Cup.